kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Legal and Compliance Risk

-Regulation constrains use.
+Regulation constrains use
-Documentation supports defense.
+Documentation supports defense
 Audits reveal gaps

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.